KochevIlya/BSU/README.md

 # BSU
-This repository consists of that lessons and projects, that intended to my University studies
+This repository consists of the lessons and projects, that intended to my University studies